pietrop/autoEdit_2_user_manual/setup-stt-apis/setup-stt-apis-rev.md

 The workaround is to keep one media file per order, for now.

+##### Rev and autoEdit

+Note that autoEdit, for simplicity in the current implementation, does not let you submit an order to Rev through the app.
+You'd have to submit your transcriptions orders through the Rev website, and then use the order number to add it to autoEdit, when Rev notifies you that the transcription is ready.

 ---
 Now you are ready to chose Rev as an option [when adding a new transcription](/transcribing.md).
 Checkout the[ transcribing section of the user manual](/transcribing.md) to see how to do that.

 ---
 <!--Donation notice -->